laralove143/timezoner/README.md

 ![example](examples/date.gif)

-### share a date in dms
+### share a date ANYwhere

-you can even share a date in dms or other servers, just use the `/copy` command
+you can share a date in dms, other servers, even put it in your bio! just use the `/copy` command

 - consider asking the mods to add the bot to the other server though :)